Committee

 (Treasurer)

-Elaine has been part of the St Agnes’ family for over 15 years.
-She is a Mathematics teacher by day and is delighted to be part of the committee as Treasurer.
+Anna has been part of the St Agnes’ family for a number of years.
+She works in Accountancy and is delighted to be part of the committee as Treasurer.

-She has performed in many St Agnes’ productions over the years including Shrek, Hairspray, 9 to 5, the Sound of Music and 42nd Street.
+She has performed in many St Agnes’ productions over including Young Frankenstein and Calamity Jane.

 (Assistant Secretary)